rachfop/takomo-docs/docs/getting-started/quick-start.md

   - Takomo
 ---

-Before diving deeper into the documentation, Let's first see how to create a simple CloudFormation stack using Takomo.
+Before diving deeper into the documentation, let's first see how to create a simple CloudFormation stack using Takomo.

 ## Installation